Maksymiliann/Team-5Pebbles/content/README.md

 - p-value: 0.213
 - Effect size (η²): 0.000

 These results suggest that while we observe small differences in genre diversity across zodiac signs, these differences aren't statistically significant.
+In other words, while the stars might whisper suggestions about an actor's path, they don't shout commands.
+The small differences we observe are like subtle brushstrokes in a larger masterpiece - interesting to note but not defining the overall picture.

 ![Insert Bar Chart](img/Mean_Genre_Diversity_Index_by_Zodiac_Sign.png)
 *The bar chart displays mean GDI values with standard deviation for each zodiac sign.*